Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Introduction

 Data-driven approaches for nonlinear systems with guarantees include nonlinear adaptive control \citep{Adaptive}, learning-based model predictive control (MPC) \citep{Learn_MPC}, reinforcement learning with safety guarantees \citep{Reinf_NL}, and stability verification \citep{Scenario} using scenario optimization \citep{Scenario_opt}.
 Furthermore, neural networks are exemplarily applied in \cite{NN_controller} to simultaneously learn the dynamics, controller, and a Lyapunov function to provide stability guarantees under a known approximation error of the neural network.
 Under a known upper bound on the Lipschitz constant of the system's dynamics, set membership \citep{Milanese} and Kinky inference \citep{Kinky} provide a framework for nonlinear systems to design a controller, for instance, by online prediction \citep{Set_membership_control} or online certificate function control \citep{Lipschitz_online_control}.
 Related to this framework, \cite{Montenbruck} presents a data-driven system analysis via the input-output mapping of a nonlinear system and \cite{MartinIterative} examines an extension by an iterative sampling scheme.

-Whereas the previously mentioned approaches often require nonconvex optimization, this article focuses on recent data-driven approaches with rigorous guarantees and using semidefinite programming (SDP) for verifying control-theoretic properties or obtaining a controller.
-To circumvent nonlinear optimization though nonlinear system dynamics, convex relaxations and various linearization and polynomialization methods lead to SDPs.
-These can be solved in a tractable way by relying on well-established algorithms and solvers.
+This article focuses on data-driven methods based on system representations providing rigorous guarantees and enabling verification of control-theoretic properties and the design of controllers via semidefinite programming (SDP).
+To circumvent \TM{nonconvex} optimization though nonlinear system dynamics, convex relaxations and various linearization and polynomialization methods are employed.
 Due to noisy measurements or the approximation of the system dynamics, the underlying dynamics can not exactly be identified.
 Nevertheless, the presented approaches provide guarantees by first obtaining a set of systems consistent with the data and a bound on the approximation error.
-This is similar to a set-membership approach \citep{Milanese}.
 Combined with robust control techniques and a convex optimization via SDPs, rigorous end-to-end guarantees for the determined system properties and closed loop are ensured from finite data.
+The motivation for the development of these methods is explained in the following points (i)-(vi).

+(i) The presented methods \TM{derive} system representations suitable for data-driven system analysis and the design of various controller schemes from data. \TM{Therefore, these methods strive to} establish a framework for nonlinear data-driven system analysis and control, analogously to the frameworks for LTI systems by the fundamental lemma \citep{Willems} and data informativity \citep{Informativity}.

+\TM{(ii)} System identification, e.g., based on neural networks or Gaussian processes, can result in precise but strong nonlinear, models.
+Whereas a system analysis or a state feedback design based on these models would be a nonconvex optimization problem, the presented system representations are tailored for solving many control-related problems by SDPs.

+\TM{(iii)} As shown in Section~\ref{Sec_SDP}, SDPs can be solved in practice often in a tractable way by relying on well-established algorithms and solvers.

+\TM{(iv)} While system identification aims to approximate the dynamics as precise as possible, the system representations presented here are motivated to verify system properties or design a controller.
+As in the LTI case \citep{Informativity}, one expect that the identification requires more data than the verification or controller synthesis problem.

+\TM{(v)} System identification techniques for nonlinear systems not always provide error bounds to ensure guarantees.

+(vi) The presented system representations leverage, among others, a set of systems feasible with the observed data, similar to a set-membership approach \citep{Milanese}.
+While the existing literature considers Lipschitz approximations for specific control structures and data-inefficient system analysis \citep{Montenbruck}, the presented methods exploits more general robust control techniques to, e.g., include performance criteria for more general closed-loop structures.
+In contrast to set-membership identification \citep{Milanese_SysId}, where the feasible system set is leveraged to obtain a model and its mismatch, the methods here exploits the system set directly for control.